vbontempi/solution-tutorials/scalable-webapp-openshift.md

 In this step, you will create a private IBM Cloud Git repository and push the generated code.

+   You need to configure an SSH key for the push to be successful,check the instructions [here](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-getting-started#getting-started-common_gitlab).
+   {: important}

 1. On a browser, open [IBM Cloud Git](https://us-south.git.cloud.ibm.com)

    The link above is for `us-south` region.
 For other regions, run `ibmcloud regions` and replace `us-south` in the URL with region name.